ucsf-wynton/wynton-website-hpc/docs/index.md

 <div class="alert alert-info" role="alert">
 <strong>NEWS</strong>:<br/>
+2019-04-12: Added another two communal GPU nodes available to all users.
+There are now four communal GPU nodes with a total of 12 GPUs.<br/>
 2019-04-09: Added the first two communal GPU nodes available to all users.<br/>
 2019-03-21: To decrease the number of stray shells, any shell session that has been idle for more than eight hours will timeout and exit automatically.<br/>
 2019-03-01-17: Migrated the majority (136 nodes; 3680 cores) of the QB3 nodes to Wynton HPC.<br/>